roshbhatia/terminus-est/devlog.md

 - Workflow for filling out BOM.
 - Do any MX style switches work with this layout?
 - How to make sure the silkscreen design gets printed?
+- Add ground? dedicated grounding layer? and how not to short out?